FHPythonUtils/AnsiToImg/DOCS.md

 class AnsiBlock()
 ```

-represent a block of ansi text. eg \033[31mhello!\033[0m
+represent a block of ANSI text. eg \033[31mhello!\033[0m

-ansi text can have the following attributes:
+ANSI text can have the following attributes:
 - text
 - background colour
 - foreground colour